FerretDB/FerretDB/website/blog/_guide/YYYY-MM-DD.blog-template.md

 Files should be in this format `YYYY-MM-DD-shortened-article-name.md` or `YYYY-MM-DD-folder-name/article-name.md`.

 All images for this blog post - including the banner image - should be stored in this folder `(../../static/img/blog)`.
-You can also store the images in a folder with the blogpost date under this directoryfor example, `/img/blog/2022-12-29/banner.png`.
+You can also store the images in a folder with the blog post date under this directory for example, `/img/blog/2022-12-29/banner.png`.

 Regular blog authors and engineers can be added to `authors.yml`.
 When the author information is present in `authors.yml`, fill the unique author name in the frontmatter as (`authors: [name tag]`).